unrealcv/unrealcv.github.io/_pages/index.md

 </center>

 ## News
+- 2024.03 👏 UnrealCV has supported UE 5.2!
+You can download the [5.2 branch](https://github.com/unrealcv/unrealcv/tree/5.2) and play with it.
+Thanks to [mehmetcanakbay](https://github.com/mehmetcanakbay) for the contributions.
 - 2023.05 👏 We release a [paper list](https://github.com/unrealcv/papers-with-unrealcv) to show how UnrealCV is used in research.
 Welcome to add your paper to this list!

 ## Tutorials